autarch/intro-to-go-class/README.md

 If you're on Ubuntu,
-[Jay R Wren's Go PPA](https://launchpad.net/~evarlast/+archive/ubuntu/golang1.4) may work installing Go 1.4 on your system.
+[Jay R Wren's Go PPA](https://launchpad.net/~evarlast/+archive/ubuntu/golang1.4) may work for installing Go 1.4 on your system.
 There is also a project called godeb that lets you download the latest Go source and turn it into a Debian package.
 See http://blog.labix.org/2013/06/15/in-flight-deb-packages-of-go for details and links to download binaries.